isabella232/contributors-1/Scribus/scribus/plugins/export/epub/README.txt

 120915	export each section as an xhtml filex	 4
-120916	css clean up + correctly appy css styles	4 120919	generate and generate the image for the cover	4
+120916	css clean up + correctly appy css styles	4 120919	generate and generate the image for the cover	4 120926	refactor the class and file names	1
+120926	test items out of page	1

 #Other possible formats
 - Epub